m-wojnar/reinforced-lib/docs/source/examples.rst

     from reinforced_lib.exts import Gymnasium
     from reinforced_lib.logs import StdoutLogger, TensorboardLogger

-We than define the QNetwork approximator as a simple dense, feed forward neural network with a ReLU activation function:
+We than define the QNetwork approximator as a simple multi-layer perceptron with a ReLU activation function:

 .. code-block:: python